 Cobb had a brief career as an actor, both on stage and in movies.
 After the 1911 season, he toured around the United States for ten weeks in a production of The College Widow in which he played the leading man.
 He received fairly good reviews for his performance, but did not like the grind of touring, thinking it would detract from its preparations for the next baseball season.
 After the 1916 season, he was hired to star in the silent movie Somewhere in Georgia, based on a story by sportswriter Grantland Rice.
 The film, of which no copy remains, received only limited distribution, and mixed reviews.
 He made a few cameo appearances in other films in later years, including in Angels in the Outfield in 1951.

-There is a famous story in circulation that on the way to the park in Detroit one day, Cobb was attacked by a couple of men.
+Cobb's legacy is dogged by a story that he once killed a man after being mugged by he and two accomplices.
+It goes that on the way to the park in Detroit one day Cobb was attacked by a couple of men.
 He fought them off and chased them away.
 He caught one and beat him into such a bloody pulp that the man's face was impossible to distinguish and he was having trouble breathing.
 Cobb went to the park, and, despite a knife wound in the back, played that game and got a few hits.
 Shortly after, the badly beaten body of a John Doe was found not far from the park.
 Cobb later told a sportswriter that he believed he killed that man.

-This story is not completely correct, and it continues to circulate and tarnish Cobb's image.
-The co-author of Cobb's autobiography, Al Stump, first reported it but never bothered to investigate the claim.
+So Cobb may have thought.
+And so reported Al Stump, the co-author of Cobb's autobiography who never bothered to investigate the claim before later repeating it.
 Here's what is known: in 1912, after Cobb's infamous run-in with heckler Claude Lucker in New York, which resulted in the Tigers going on strike, Cobb and his wife were ambushed by three men in Detroit.
 They were not going to the ballpark in Detroit, but were driving to the train station so Cobb could travel to Syracuse to play an exhibition game.
 The men acted as if their automobile was broken down, and waved down Cobb.
 When Cobb got out of his car, the men attacked him.
 Cobb brandished a gun and chased one of the men who was fleeing.
 According to Stump, Cobb claimed in 1961, that he killed that man in an alley.
 This is highly unlikely, since no bodies were found in Detroit during this period that match that story.
 Most likely, though we'll never know; Cobb fought the three men, chased one down and may have pistol-whipped him.
 But he almost certainly didn't kill a man, although it is possible that Cobb, who was in a diminished mental state when he spoke to Stump, could have made such a claim.
 The attack was reported in the papers and the Tiger trainer stitched Cobb up on the train, so it would have been news if a body had been found in an alley or a street in Detroit that matched a murder by beating at the same time.
 Cobb did play in the exhibition game and performed well.
 That part of the story is true.

-In an Old Timer's Game at Yankee Stadium, between former Yankees and other former major leaguers, Cobb told the catcher to "stay back, I don't know how well I can hold on to the bat," then proceeded to bunt down the third base line.
+Cobb never ceased being a competitor.
+It is claimed that in an Old Timer's Game at Yankee Stadium between former Yankees and other former major leaguers, Cobb told the catcher to "stay back, I don't know how well I can hold on to the bat," then proceeded to bunt down the third base line.
 Despite the tactic, Cobb was still thrown out at first and was slightly miffed about it, at least for a few seconds.

 In spite of his accumulated riches, his later life was not particularly happy.
 He was divorced twice and had a strained relationship with his five children.
 He was famously known for refusing autograph requests (the story usually told is that if the autograph seekers sent him a self-addressed stamped envelope, he would steam off the stamp to re-use it and throw the envelope away) and turning back any admirers who wanted to pay hommage or meet him.
 He was an alcoholic who railed against the fact that his growing reputation as a nasty man meant that his playing exploits were becoming less and less appreciated.
 It is true that his reputation took a fall in the 1950s and 1960s, because of his relative lack of home runs and his poor personal reputation, but more recent statistical studies have contributed to restoring his reputation as a player, by demonstrating that his offensive contribution was phenomenal in the context in which he played.
 His reputation as a man, though, still suffers.